-Compounds present in plant extracts are reported to act as inhibitors of $\alpha$ -amylase and several studies have been conducted to examine the anti-amylase activity of these plant extracts (Adisakwattana, Lerdsuwankij, Poputtachai, Minipun, & Suparpprom, 2011; de Sales et al., 2012; Mentreddy, 2007; Shori, 2015; Striegel, Kang, Pilkenton, Rychlik, & Apostolidis, 2015).
-Alpha amylase inhibitory property of compounds present in plant extracts may be determined by observing the changes in the physical property of substrates such as. (a) decrease of viscosity of a starch solution. (b) decrease of turbidity of a starch suspension. (c) decrease of intensity of a starch-iodine reaction and (d) increase of reducing power (Jarald et al., 2008).
-There are numerous methods used for the determination of amylase activity, of which 3,5dinitrosalicylic acid (DNSA) assay is the most widely used.
-However, these methods share a common problem of being labor intensive, time consuming and require substantial amount of reagents and samples.
-In addition to this, there are many assay kits available in the market that measures amylase activity using a synthetic substrate such as ethylidene-pNP-G7, Benzylidene-G7-α-PNP (Hu et al., 2014) and amylose azure (Klein & Foreman, 1980).
+Compounds present in plant extracts are reported to act as inhibitors of α -amylase and several studies have been conducted to examine the anti-amylase activity of these plant extracts (Adisakwattana, Lerdsuwankij, Poputtachai, Minipun, & Suparpprom, 2011; de Sales et al., 2012; Mentreddy, 2007; Shori, 2015; Striegel, Kang, Pilkenton, Rychlik, & Apostolidis, 2015).
+Alpha amylase inhibitory property of compounds present in plant extracts may be determined by observing the changes in the physical property of substrates such as, (a) decrease of the viscosity of a starch solution, (b) decrease of the turbidity of a starch suspension, (c) decrease of the intensity of a starch-iodine reaction and (d) increase of the reducing power (Jarald et al., 2008).
+There are numerous methods used for the determination of amylase activity, of which 3,5-dinitrosalicylic acid (DNSA) assay is the most widely used.
+These methods, however, share a common problem of being labor intensive, time consuming and require substantial amount of reagents and samples.
+In addition to this, there are many assay kits available in the market that measures amylase activity using a synthetic substrate such as ethylidene-pNP-G7, Benzylidene- G_7 - α -PNP (Hu et al., 2014) and amylose azure (Klein & Foreman, 1980).
 Reliability of results obtained using synthetic substrates are been questioned in many papers due to lack of originality (Osman, 2002).